-Instead, they should be treating social media engagement like a dinner party—welcoming people in, and encouraging conversation between the host and the guests.
+You should be treating social media engagement like a dinner party, welcoming people and encouraging conversation between the host and the guests.

 What is social media engagement?